A Vaidya-type spacetime with no singularities: Total energy flow

 Let us observe that energy flow $W$ from (5.4) does not depend on the constant $k$.
 It resembles the quasilocal energy of Lundgren et al. \cite{LSY} for a Schwarzschild BH.
 However, when $r_{0}>>2m$, a power series expansion in (5.4) gives us

-It is worth noting the minus sign between the two terms on the r.h.s. of (5.5), in contrast with the result of Lundgren et al. (their Eq.(2)).
+It is worth noting the minus sign on the r.h.s. of (5.5), in contrast with the result of Lundgren et al. (their Eq.(2)).
 The difference comes from the power $3/2$ from (5.4), compared to the power $1/2$ from \cite{LSY}.
 Anyway, the second term from (5.5) is much less than the first in the approximation used (it tends to zero when $r_{0} \rightarrow \infty$; that is, (5.5) becomes $W = m$).
 Because $W(2m) = 2m/3$, one concludes that $2m/3 \leq W \leq m$.